 This is especially true when the call is related to something that the customer puts great value on; for example, a vehicle.
 Not only is a car an expensive investment, but there’s also an emotional attachment to a vehicle.
 And, motorists don’t necessarily go straight to the manufacturer at the first sign of trouble.
 Instead, some will ask a friend for advice or take their vehicle to a local mechanic.
 This phenomenon makes the pathway to resolution very complex.
 First, there’s a good chance that by the time the customer reaches out to the manufacturer, they’re doing this as a last resort.
 Plus, there is a lot of pressure on customer service associates to make things right for the customer.

-While training is necessary to ensure that agents are able to help resolve customers’ issues, at TTEC we also believe that personal employee attributes of agents have an impact on improving Net Promoter ScoreTM (NPS®).
+While training is necessary to ensure that associates are able to help resolve customers’ issues, at TTEC we also believe that personal employee attributes of associates have an impact on improving Net Promoter ScoreTM (NPS®).
 Primary among these employee attributes is the associate’s ability to work with empathy, showing the customer at the other end of the line that the associate understands them, even in instances where they cannot resolve their problem immediately.

 At a time when a major differentiator for many organizations is the service they deliver, contact center business leaders need to pay attention to the personal attributes of their associates during the hiring and training process to ensure that they’re able to handle customer issues effectively.
-Here are the eight attributes that we believe business leaders should be looking for in their contact center agents:
+Here are the eight attributes that we believe business leaders should be looking for in their contact center associates:

 - Attitude: Negative attitudes have no place in a contact center.
 Associates need to be passionate about helping customers.